-To start off, brainstorm one long-tail keyword that you are trying to rank for that directly relates to your blog topic.
-You can use sites like Moz to help you choose your main keyword based on things like monthly search volume, difficulty, and organic click through rate.
+To start, brainstorm one long-tail keyword that you are trying to rank for that directly relates to your blog topic.
+You can use sites like Moz or Semrush to help you choose your main keyword based on considerations like monthly search volume, difficulty, and organic click-through rate.

 Make sure to include your main keyword in your blog title, URL, and meta description.

-There is no magic number as to how many times this main keyword should appear throughout your post, you just want to ensure that you’re writing compelling content and working in that keyword where it naturally fits in – don’t feel the need to force it.
+There is no magic number for how many times this main keyword should appear throughout your post.
+You just want to ensure that you’re writing compelling content and working in that keyword where it naturally fits.

 In addition to your main keyword, you can also sprinkle in some other keywords that are related to the topic at hand.

-In order to drive traffic, shares, and search results, make sure your title is made up of common, uncommon, power, and emotion words.
+To drive traffic, shares, and search results, make sure your title is made up of powerful, and emotional words.

 CoSchedule's Headline Analyzer is a great tool to help you get started – if your title ranks 70 or above, you’re doing great!
 However, the blogging best practice of including your main keyword in the title sometimes makes it hard to get your title to rank 70 or above.